In pivotal India elections, a once-radical ideology could propel Modi to a third term

 | Meerut, India

-Armed with his highest ever approval ratings, Indian Prime Minister Narendra Modi seems all but guaranteed to win a third term in elections that begin Friday.
+Armed with his highest-ever approval ratings, Indian Prime Minister Narendra Modi seems all but guaranteed to win a third term in elections that begin Friday.

 Among supporters, he’s attained a godlike status in large part by leveraging Hindutva, a once-fringe political ideology that equates “Indianness” with “Hinduness.”
 First coined in 1922, Hindutva is based on a view of the subcontinent’s history as a Hindu land under constant invasion – by Islamic forces, Christian missionaries, and British imperialists.
 Indian independence, through the Hindutva lens, meant liberating Hindus from all these outside forces.